-Families and people who care for me

-- that families are important for children growing up because they can give love, security and stability. - the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives. - that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care. - that stable, caring relationships, which may be of different types, are at the heart of happy families, and are important for children's security as they grow up. - that marriage represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong. - how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.
+Families and Pupils should know people who care for me 1. that families are important for children growing up because they can give love, security and stability.
+2. the characteristics of healthy family life, commitment to each other, including in times of difficulty, protection and care for children and other family members, the importance of spending time together and sharing each other's lives.
+3. that others' families, either in school or in the wider world, sometimes look different from their family, but that they should respect those differences and know that other children's families are also characterised by love and care 3. that stable, caring relationships, which may be of different types, are a heart of happy families, and are important for children's security as they grow up.
+4. that marriage 1 represents a formal and legally recognised commitment of two people to each other which is intended to be lifelong.
+5. how to recognise if family relationships are making them feel unhappy or unsafe, and how to seek help or advice from others if needed.
+Caring Pupils should know friendships 1. how important friendships are in making us feel happy and secure, and how people choose and make friends.
+2. that through no fault of their own, not every child will have the friends they would like, that most people feel lonely at some point and that there is no shame in feeling lonely or talking about it.

-Caring friendships